 If you read western governments’ travel advisories, you’ll likely come across paragraphs warning you of recent terrorist attacks in Pakistan, and that such situations are still very likely to happen even in big cities like Lahore.
 To be honest, these attacks usually only target specific places or groups of people, and you’re just as likely to encounter them when traveling in Europe (such as in the UK, France, and Germany, which have all seen frequent terrorist attacks).

 So while you should take government advisories seriously, I wouldn’t get discouraged by them.
 What I recommend is to always research the present political situation in the city before you go — particularly, look out for protests, demonstrations, or any large public or religious gatherings that might be coming up.
-Attacks in the past usually target public places and government forces, so if you’re worried, try to avoid big events where there are large crowds of people during your time in Lahore.
+Attacks in the past usually target public places and government forces, so if you’re worried, try to avoid big events in Lahore where there are large crowds of people.

 Food in Lahore – What to Eat